-In a world of increasing connectivity, it is important to be cognizant of the multitude of social media options available to your small or growing business.
+In a world of increasing connectivity, it is important to be cognizant of the multitude of social media options available to your small business.
 Twitter, a social media platform designed to inform fans of a stream of newsworthy small updates, is an increasingly popular outlet for business news or industry information.

 First, it is worth checking Twitter’s own website, where they post a list of options available to aid your business’ social media plan.